IsabelaMendolia/About-Me/README.md

 My name is Isabela.
 I am a designer, coder, and life learner of making things that are harmoniously aligned.
-To Create something beautiful, or meaningful, fun or maybe with no purpose at all --to simply exist and learn.
+To Create something beautiful, or meaningful, fun or maybe with no purpose at all --to simply exist, learn, create and collaborate.